ingrid-burrowes/pathmnist-histopathology/README.md

 ## Attribution

-PathMNIST is distributed by MedMNIST under **CC BY 4.0**.
-Please cite both MedMNIST and the original colorectal histology dataset when using it:
+PathMNIST is distributed as part of MedMNIST under CC BY 4.0 and derives from the NCT-CRC-HE-100K and CRC-VAL-HE-7K colorectal histology datasets.
+Accordingly, this project cites both sources:

 - Yang J, Shi R, Wei D, et al. [MedMNIST v2: A large-scale lightweight benchmark for 2D and 3D biomedical image classification](https://doi.org/10.1038/s41597-022-01721-8).